MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-storage_property_id.md

 ### -field StorageDeviceManagementStatus

-Provides health information about the storage device (specifically for the persistent memory stack).
+The caller is querying for health information about the storage device (specifically for the persistent memory stack).

 ### -field StorageAdapterSerialNumberProperty